IvailoAleksandrov/SoftUni-CSharp-Basics-Fundamentals-Advanced-OOP-Entity-Framework/Entity Framework Core/README.md

 -  NoSQL

-Building a database architecture
+Building a database architecture.
-Using the Code First approach
+Using the Code First approach.
-Using the Database First approach
+Using the Database First approach.
-Retrieve data using LINQ queries
+Retrieve data using LINQ queries.
-Working with a database using an ORM
+Working with a database using an ORM.
-Work with different data formats - XML, JSON
+Work with different data formats - XML, JSON.